centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ## Editing shipments

 You can also update shipments, if the quantity shipped was lower than on the order.
-This will allow subsequent creation of additional shipments with the remaining items that could not be shipped or cancelling and refunding of items that could not be shipped.
+This will allow subsequent creation of additional shipments with the remaining items that could not be shipped or refunding of items that could not be shipped.

 More information: <https://docs.centra.com/reference/stable/order-api/update-shipment>